viamrobotics/slam/slam-libraries/viam-orb-slam3/README.md

 After that, build the code and copy/paste the binary file as described above.
 Run RDK with an appropriate `MY_CONFIG.json` file: `go run web/cmd/server/main.go MY_CONFIG.json `.

+Every time you make an edit, you have to build and copy/paste the binary file as described above.

 If you have questions or need files/data, ask John, Tess, Jeremy, or Kat.